 - Thoroughly clean your bedding, as well as your pets’ bedding, and do it often with soap and water.

 - Sweeping and vacuuming often; This includes your couch cushions, rugs, and carpet.

 - Bathing your pets frequently and providing them with flea and tick prevention.

 - Trim your grass regularly to ensure you’re not giving them too much shade.
 Doing so will discourage these pests from entering your space.

 - Be mindful while partaking in activities such as hiking and camping.
 Make sure to protect yourself by wearing hats whenever possible, as well as bright clothing that covers most of your skin.

 You’ve been informed on how to identify fleas and ticks, the harm they can do to you and your pets, and how to prevent them from entering your home.
 The best way to ensure you aren’t a victim of infestation in Kettering is to ask us about our Flea and Tick Control Program.
 At Agxact Lawn and Pest, we choose only the highest-quality blend and conduct a year-round, four-step application process that will cover you in every season.
-We are trained to combat pests and our Flea and Tick Program and will work hard to locate the source of the problem.
-Once we do, we’ll eliminate the problem for good.
 If you’re ready to protect your home from unwanted pests, give us a call at 937-949-8199 or fill out our form here!

 Where We Service